-With a rotator, the PA is the same, but the declination axis reverses its sense compared to a simple/fork mount or a GEM on the East side of the pier..
+With a rotator, the PA is the same, but the declination axis reverses its sense compared to a simple/fork mount or a GEM on the East side of the pier.
+Note that the polarity switch settings are the same as those in the preceding four diagrams except that the Reverse Y switch is opposite that of the corresponding case above.